C. D. Deshmukh

 He founded India International Center in 1959 and served as Lifetime President of it.
 He was also chairman of Indian Institute of Public Administration.

 Early life and education

-Chintaman Deshmukh was born in a Marathi-speaking Chandraseniya Kayastha Prabhu (CKP) family to Dwarakanath Ganesh Deshmukh, a lawyer and Bhagirathibai on 14 January 1896 in Nategaon, near Fort Raigad, Maharashtra.
+Chintaman Deshmukh was born to Dwarakanath Raje-Deshmukh, a lawyer and Bhagirathibai Raje-Deshmukh (née Sule-Mahagaonkar family) on 14 January 1896 in Nategaon, near Fort Raigad, Maharashtra in a Chandraseniya Kayastha Prabhu family and communtiy which descended from migrant soldiers and administrators from Jammu & Kashmir via Mandavgad, Madhya Pradesh in the 14th century.
 He was schooled at Roha and Tala and at the Elphinstone High School, Bombay.
 In 1912, Deshmukh passed the Matriculation Examination of the University of Bombay with record marks and secured the first Jagannath Shankarseth Scholarship in Sanskrit.
 In 1915 he went to England and graduated with a degree in Natural Sciences Tripos from Jesus College, Cambridge in 1917.
 He was awarded the Frank Smart Prize in Botany and was also president of the Majlis Society.
 In 1918 he sat for, and stood first in the Indian Civil Service Examination, then held only in London.